 In 1973, architectural critic Ada Louise Huxtable described "a huge, bleak, near empty plaza with a complete set of non-working fountains and drained pools, focusing on a routine glass tower by New York architects Harrison and Abramovitz, known to Clevelanders as the 'jolly green giant.'"
 She lamented that the plaza was flanked by "vast, open parking lots."
 Huxtable was referring to Erieview Plaza and Erieview Tower, together the focus of the Erieview urban renewal project, which she derided as a "monument to everything that was wrong with urban renewal thinking in America in the 1960s."
 Erieview attracted more than architectural criticism.
 Some Clevelanders also argued that the project set back the downtown district it was intended to revitalize.
 Plain Dealer columnist Philip W. Porter called Erieview "the mistake that ruined downtown."
 Porter wasn't alone.
-Even in the 1960s, some downtown interests worried that Erieview might siphon energy away from the downtown shopping district.
+Even in the 1960s, some downtown interests worried that Erieview, which some considered a "surrogate downtown," might siphon energy away from the downtown shopping district.
 Would Erieview workers continue to walk several blocks to Euclid Avenue to shop on their lunch break, or would they demand amenities in a new, self-contained city-within-a-city?